natcap/natural-capital-footprint-impact/README.md

 In ArcGIS Pro, import the CSV data to a point layer using the *XY Data to Point* tool.
 This will create a point shapefile that you can use instead of a GeoPackage.

-2. If your asset data is in a geographic (non-projected) coordinate system (where distances are given in degrees), reproject it to a projected coordinate system (where distances are in meters), such as Eckert IV:
+2. Reproject your your asset data to match the projection of your ecosystem service layers.
+If using the provided ecosystem service layers, reproject to Eckert IV:
 ```
 ogr2ogr -t_srs ESRI:54012 assets_eckert.gpkg assets.gpkg
 ```
 This can also be done in QGIS with the Warp tool, and ArcGIS using the Project tool.
-Other projected coordinate systems may be used, such as UTM, as long as they are supported by GDAL (???
-Emily, is this correct ???)

 3. Run the workflow:
 ```